greenkidneybean/abricate_genomes/README.md

 ```

 ## Output
+The `abricate_genomes.py` file will generate a new directory titled "abricate" containing a pile of files.
 The primary output file of interest is the `abricate/abricate.csv`, which flattens the results of each sample `summary.csv` into a single line.
 A zero (0) indicates that the virulence factor was not found in any of the eight databases.
 A one (1) indicates that the virulence factor was found in **at least** one of the eight databases.
 ```
 abricate
 ├── abricate.csv                # summary file of virulence factors